publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch28/m__us_usc_t16_s1276.md

         (15) The study of the Rio Grande in New Mexico shall be completed and the report submitted not later than 3 years after May 4, 1994.

-        (16) The study of the Wekiva River and the tributaries designated in paragraph (136) of subsection (a) of this section shall be completed and the report transmitted to Congress not later than two years after October 19, 1996.
+        (16) The study of the Wekiva River and the tributaries designated in paragraph (136) of subsection (a) shall be completed and the report transmitted to Congress not later than two years after October 19, 1996.

         (17)  __Taunton River, Massachusetts__  __.—__